The Importance of Drilling Bit Selection

 - Analyze Actual Performances.
-(Then we examine the performances of bits in these settings and assess the geological data and set a baseline of performance.)
+(Then, we examine the bits’ performances in these settings, assess the geological data, and set a performance baseline.)

 - Identify Options.
 (Several options should now be obvious, some of which have been tried, and some of which are suggested by the analysis and by the shortcomings of what has been tried so far.
-Assess the full costs of each of these options and select the one offering the lowest cost per foot.)
+Assess the total costs of each option and select the one offering the lowest cost per foot.)

 Defining the Objective